snehalkadwe/daily-quotes-app/README.md

 ```bash
 php artisan vendor:publish --tag="novu-laravel-config"
 ```
-A configuration file named 'novu` is created in config directory
+A configuration file named `novu` is created in config directory

 ### API Keys
 Open your `.env` file and add your API Key.